 Due to political boycotts, NHL involvement (or lack thereof) in international tournaments throughout history, and the ever-changing formats of the IIHF World Championship and Olympic tournaments, the title has been held by the likes of perennial powerhouses Canada, the United States and Russia (sometimes for years at a time), and even by the likes of less powerful squads such as Poland, Italy and Japan.
 And the advancement of both junior and women’s hockey since their first international tournaments in 1974 and 1987, respectively, has brought an entirely different stream of competition to the IHLC.

-As the game continues to evolve, and with emerging nations improving every year, the title will surely become more competitive than even the IIHF could have ever imagined, when the IIHF formed with six member nations (mind you, neither of which were Canada or the United States).
+As the game continues to evolve, and with emerging nations improving every year, the title will surely become more competitive than even the IIHF could have ever imagined, when the IIHF formed in 1908 with four member nations (mind you, neither of which were Canada or the United States).
 Whether during the annual World Championship, the quadrennial Olympic Games, or the semi-recurring (and we use “semi” very lightly) World Cup Of Hockey, every game has the potential to be a title game.
 How can you make every game more exciting than that?